sotooba/My-Gallery/README.md

 ## License

 All photographs are © the author.
-Code is open for learning and inspiration.